 The Nottinghamshire Barbastelle Project (NBP) was initiated in 2015 to understand more about the distribution and conservation status of this elusive and enigmatic bat species.
-Matt Cook, who leads this voluntary project on behalf of Nottinghamshire Bat Group (NBG), discusses the project below…
+Matt Cook, who leads this voluntary project, discusses the project below…

 The (western) barbastelle (Barbastella barbastellus) was first recorded in Nottinghamshire in June, 2011.
 It is one of the UK’s rarest mammals and despite some recent discoveries there are very few known breeding sites for this species in the UK .
 The barbastelle is considered a priority species for national conservation measures and it is the bat species of highest conservation concern in the East Midlands.
 This region is at the northern extent of the barbastelle’s current UK range; the species has a predominantly southern distribution across England and Wales although colonies are sparsely distributed and absent from many areas .
 Population declines across most of its European range have also resulted in the barbastelle being afforded legal protection above most other European bat species under EU law, and its presence can result in a site being designated a Special Area of Conservation under the Natura 2000 protected sites network .
 The International Union for Conservation of Nature (IUCN) Red List (Piraccini, 2016), categorises the barbastelle as ‘near threatened’ with a fragmenting and declining population across most of its international range, primarily caused by habitat loss.